On unique continuation for solutions of the Schr{\"o}dinger equation on trees: Introduction

 \begin{theoreml}[Uniqueness result] Let $u\in C^1([0,1]:\ell^2(\tree_q))$ be a solution of $i\partial_tu(x)=\mathcal{L}u(x)+V(x,t)u(x)$ with $V$ a bounded potential.
 If for $\mu>1$

 then $u\equiv0$. \end{theoreml}

-This shows that Corollary \ref{corB} is also valid in the presence of a bounded potential, in particular, the condition $\mu>1$ is essentially sharp up to the end-point $\mu=1$ which is open except for compactly supported potentials.
+This shows that Corollary \ref{corB} is also valid in the presence of a bounded potential, in particular, the condition $\mu>1$ is essentially sharp up to the end-point $\mu=1$ which is open.
 This result is exactly the same as in the case of $\Z$, \cite{fbv}.
-This is no longer surprising in view of Theorem \ref{thA} and Corollary \ref{corB} as the influence of the tree on the optimal decay is very mild.
+This is no longer surprising in view of Theorem \ref{thA} and Corollary \ref{corB} as the influence of the tree in the optimal decay is very mild.
 However, one may ask if this result is true for any infinite graph, or if it can be extended to large classes of graphs.
 We provide some examples of infinite graphs for which the behavior of the solutions is different.

-The remaining of the paper is organized as follows: in Section 2 we introduce some notation and preliminaries from the theory of entire functions as well as a summary of the spectral theory of the adjacency matrix on $\tree_q$.
+The paper is organized as follows: in Section 2 we introduce some notation and preliminaries from the theory of entire functions as well as a summary of the spectral theory of the adjacency matrix on $\tree_q$.
 These notions can be found in \cite{CdVT,Lbook}, but we include them here to clarify our presentation.
 Section 3 studies the free Schr\"odinger equation and includes the proof of Theorem \ref{thA}.
-In Section 4 we use again complex analytic tools to extend Theorem \ref{thA} and cover the case of compactly supported potentials.
-Section 5 covers the real variable approach, proving Theorem \ref{thC} via a Carleman inequality and logarithmic convexity of $\ell^2$ weighted norms.
-We conclude in Section 6 with some considerations on other graphs.
+Section \ref{carleman} covers the real variable approach, proving Theorem \ref{thC} via a Carleman inequality and logarithmic convexity of $\ell^2$ weighted norms.
+We conclude in Section \ref{other} with some considerations on other graphs.